R-Ross414/compiler-construction-2020/assignments.md

   - [Assignment 1](https://hackmd.io/@alexhkurz/SyzUgMabU): Searching Strings.
 Deadline Friday Feb 14, 11:59pm.

-  - **Assignment 2**: [Grammar and Parser for C++](http://www.grammaticalframework.org/ipl-book/assignments/assignment1/assignment1.html).
+  - Assignment 2: [Grammar and Parser for C++](http://www.grammaticalframework.org/ipl-book/assignments/assignment1/assignment1.html).
 You can start from `bnfc/examples/cpp/cpp.cf`, see also [here](https://github.com/alexhkurz/compiler-construction-2020/blob/master/Sources/Cpp/cpp.cf).
     - Deadline for the first test file is Wed, March 11, (11:59 pm PST).
     - Deadline for the second part is Wed, March 18, (11:59 pm PST).
     - Deadline for the rest of the assignment Wed, March 25, (11:59 pm PST).